sazboxai/MCP_MetaBase/README.md

 1. **List Databases**: View all databases configured in Metabase
 2. **Get Database Metadata**: View detailed schema information for a database
+3. **DB Overview**: View a concise list of all tables in a database
+4. **Table Detail**: View detailed information about a specific table
-3. **Visualize Database Relationships**: Generate a visual representation of table relationships
+5. **Visualize Database Relationships**: Generate a visual representation of table relationships
+6. **Run Query**: Execute SQL queries against databases
-4. **List Actions**: View all actions configured in Metabase
+7. **List Actions**: View all actions configured in Metabase
-5. **Get Action Details**: View detailed information about a specific action
+8. **Get Action Details**: View detailed information about a specific action
-6. **Execute Action**: Test executing an action with parameters
+9. **Execute Action**: Test executing an action with parameters

 ## Security Considerations